TheLartians/Glue/Readme.md

 # Glue

-Simple multi-language bindings.
-Written in C++.
+C++17 multi-language bindings.
+This is a work in progress.
+Currently only the lua binding is fully supported.